zhiyan114/SynAES/README.md

 You may request for more via issues tab or create a poll request to add your versions to it.
 (Prefer it to be written in a constructor format rather than function returning table format unless the language doesn't support it)

+# AES Information
+Key size should be 16, 24, or 32 characters long.

+IV/Nonce should be 12 characters long.